ray-project/ray/doc/source/cluster/kuberay.md

 ## Developing the Kuberay integration (advanced)

+If you also want to change the underlying Kuberay operator, please refer to the instructions in [the Kuberay development documentation](https://github.com/ray-project/kuberay/blob/master/ray-operator/DEVELOPMENT.md).
+In that case you should push the modified operator to your docker account or registry and follow the instructions in `ray/python/ray/autoscaler/kuberay/init-config.sh`.

+The remainder of the instructions will cover how to change the autoscaler code.

 In order to maximize development iteration speed, we recommend using a Linux machine with Python 3.7 for development, since that will simplify building wheels incrementally.
 Make the desired modification to Ray and/or the autoscaler and build the Ray wheels by running